facelessuser/coloraide/docs/src/markdown/filters.md

     return Color.steps([low, high], steps=6, space='lms', out_space='srgb')
 ```

+/// note | Editing Examples
+The LMS code above is part of the same session as the examples below (as noted in the bottom right corner).
+If you want
+to edit the examples, run the LMS code above at least once.
+///

 Then We generate 3 different color series, each specifically targeting a specific deficiency.
 This is done by generating
 a series of colors that have all properties equal except that they have variance in a different cone response.
 The first
 row varies only with the L cone response, the second only with the M cone response, and the third only with the S cone